39aldo39/klfc/doc/layout.md

 Each custom dead key is an object with a `name`, `baseChar` and `stringMap` attribute.
 The `name` is a string with the name of the dead key.
 The `baseChar` is a character (string of length one) which is the character of the dead key on his own.
+This character has no real effect in XKB.
-If no base character is applicable, the attribute can be omitted and a Unicode character from the private use area is used.
+For XKB, or if no base character is applicable, the attribute can be omitted and a Unicode character from the private use area is used.
+It is also possible to extend an existing dead key by using its name as `baseChar`.
 The `stringMap` is a list of tuples, where the first component denotes the string which will be transformed by the dead key and the second component denotes the resulting string.
 Since JSON does not support tuples, a list of length 2 is used.
 For example, to put an `´` on an `e`, use the 'tuple' `[ "e", "é" ]`.